olahop/city-bike-dsl/README.md

 ##### Bike Table

 This table is to represent the data of the bikes.
-It includes which stations it is currently on when it was last serviced and by who, how many, and how long it has been ridden the past month, and the average duration of trips.
+It includes which stations it is currently parked at, how long it has been ridden, number of trips and the average duration of trips.
 It is used to quickly get a lot of data from all the bikes.
+Uses services to fetch data.

 #### Mechanic Viewpoint